foxtrotington/eButterfly-422Final/README.md

 </ol>

 ### Data Prepping
-<span id="create-sdm-funct">Create function that will be used to generate the sdm table from the ebutterfly SQL dump.</span>
+<p id="create-sdm-funct">Create function that will be used to generate the sdm table from the ebutterfly SQL dump.</p>

 ```sql
 CREATE OR REPLACE FUNCTION generate_sdm_table(
 	)